Header Ad Section

 How to Configure a New Data Source in IntelliJ IDEA

-Follow these steps to set up a MySQL database connection in IntelliJ IDEA:
+Please follow the following steps to set up a MySQL database connection in IntelliJ IDEA:

 1. Launch IntelliJ IDEA